Child actor: After the childhood success

 Jonathan Lipnicki, known mostly for the Stuart Little films, now successfully competes in Brazilian jiu-jitsu.
 Sara Gilbert is known for her role on Roseanne and later created and served as a co-host for CBS's The Talk.
 Also from Roseanne, Michael Fishman continued to work in film, but behind the scenes and has since been nominated for an Emmy for the work he did in Sports Science.
 Both Gilbert and Fishman returned for the later series based on Roseanne, The Conners, with Gilbert also serving as an executive producer and guiding the series through its transition after Roseanne Barr was fired after the tenth season of the revived Roseanne.
 Kirsten Dunst and Lacey Chabert both made the transition from a child actress to an adult actress with a rough patch including depression.
 After a stay in a rehabilitation center, Dunst was able to recover and continue her career.
 She proves that the pressures of growing up under the spotlight may not come without repercussions.

-Roddy McDowall, who had a long and outstanding career including as the regular star of the Planet of the Apes series; Micky Dolenz, who started his career as a child star in the 1950s, grew up to be a musician of the successful 1960s pop group The Monkees, which had its own successful television show; Ron Howard, who, in addition to being the star of both of the long running The Andy Griffith Show and Happy Days television series, became an Academy Award-winning director in adulthood; Elijah Wood, who continued his career successfully into adulthood, starring as Frodo Baggins in The Lord of the Rings film series and starring as Ryan Newman in the television series Wilfred.
+Other examples are Roddy McDowall, who had a long and outstanding career, including as the regular star of the Planet of the Apes series; Micky Dolenz, who started his career as a child star in the 1950s and who grew up to be a musician of the successful 1960s pop group The Monkees, which had its own successful television show; Ron Howard, who, in addition to being the star of both of the long running The Andy Griffith Show and Happy Days television series, became an Academy Award-winning director in adulthood; and Elijah Wood, who continued his career successfully into adulthood, starring as Frodo Baggins in The Lord of the Rings film series and starring as Ryan Newman in the television series Wilfred.

 Other careers

-Many actors and child actors careers are often quite short.
+Many actors' and child actors' careers are often quite short.
 Many actors, out of personal choice, that start their careers as child actors decide not to pursue the same careers as adults.
-Shirley Temple, for example became a public figure and diplomat.
-Peter Ostrum, appearing in his only role, the lead character of Charlie Bucket in Willy Wonka and the Chocolate Factory became a large-scale veterinarian surgeon.
+Shirley Temple, for example, became a public figure and diplomat.
+Peter Ostrum, appearing in his only role, the lead character of Charlie Bucket in Willy Wonka and the Chocolate Factory, became a large-scale veterinarian surgeon.
 While Jenny Lewis, formerly of film Troop Beverly Hills in 1989, is a well-known singer-songwriter indie rock musician.
+Renee Olstead became a jazz musician.

-In Poland, former child actors and identical twin brothers Lech and Jarosław Kaczyński became successful politicians, at one time Lech being President and Jarosław the Prime Minister.
+In Poland, former child actors and identical twin brothers Lech and Jarosław Kaczyński became successful politicians, at one time Lech being president and Jarosław the prime minister.